 Honors scholars in good standing will be invited each spring to apply for a variety of scholarship opportunities available on our campus.

 Complete at least eighteen* honors credits during your first four semesters, half of which are completed in your first academic year (fall/spring/summer). *(21 required for Schreyer students)

 If you are entering the program as a sophomore, you need nine credits.
 If you are entering as a junior, the requirements for the freshman/sophomore credits are waived.

 Complete an additional fourteen honors credits or more during the remainder of your undergraduate career at Penn State Brandywine.

 Submit a Thesis Proposal Report (TPR) one year before your intended graduation from Penn State Brandywine.
 Defend and submit a thesis before graduation.

 All entering freshmen must enroll in ENGL 030 (Honors Freshman Composition) and a three-credit honors orientation course that fulfills a general education requirement.
 Scholars in the fall of the sophomore year take our honors research methods course, HONOR 301H (The Role of Knowledge in Society).
-Scholars in the second semester of their junior year must take the thesis preparation course L ST 301H (Information Research Methods and Systems).
 Scholars who complete honors option projects and honors independent research must present their work at the honors Socratic Symposium each semester.